MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 > [!NOTE]
 > If lines are important for your scenario, you can use **Mesh** > **Create Textures From Lines** on co-planar lines to bake a textured polygon to use in mixed-reality apps.
 See the [PiXYZ documentation](https://www.pixyz-software.com/documentations/html/2020.1/studio/api/Algo.lineToTexture.html) for more information.

+## Remove features

+If there are holes in any of the parts or assemblies that aren’t required for your scenario, you can remove them for potentially large polygon savings.

+1. Select the parts and assemblies that have the holes you want to remove.

+    > [!NOTE]
+    > If you don’t make a selection, PiXYZ runs the **Remove Holes** command on the entire scene.

+2. Select **Optimize Mesh** > **Remove Holes**.

+3. In the **Remove Holes** window, select the types of holes you want to remove:

+    - **Through Holes:** Holes that go through a surface and come out the other side.

+    - **Blind Holes:** Holes that go into a surface but stop part way through.

+    - **Surfacic Holes:** Holes that are cut into a surface but don’t have any depth.

+    SCREEN SHOT GOES HERE

+4. Enter a number (in millimeters) for the **Max Diameter** field.
+Holes with a diameter below this value that match the types you set will be removed.

+5. Optionally, select the **Fill With Material** check box to select a material to fill holes that are removed to leave the appearance of a hole while still saving polygons.